 Retail arbitrage (RA) on Amazon refers to visiting local stores to find profitable products you can flip on Amazon.
 This involves going into larger retail stores searching for clearance items, liquidation, or diminished stock to sell on Amazon for a good profit.

 Overall, RA is pretty straightforward.
-You walk into a store, scan items with your phone, find the items that you can sell for a profit, you buy those items, and you send them to Amazon.
+You walk into a store, scan items with your phone, find the items that you can sell for a profit, buy those items, and send them to Amazon.

 You can do this in stores like Walmart, Target, Walgreens, and any other store where you can get a good cell phone signal.

 With retail arbitrage, you end up finding many strange items.
 I can remember shopping before a golf tournament one day and finding discounted condoms at our local Kroger store.